qld-gov-au/qg-web-template/README.md

 Add the JIRA job number after the category type, or the initials of the developer making the change if there is no JIRA job.
 Example: Bugfix/QOL-100-Fixing-nav-nesting-issue
+It's best to checkout files from working, or beta. *Note: working may not always be stable, so in those instances use beta.*

 **If you use git command line, use the following commands to create your branch**